theo-armour/2021/pages/tech-hardware/air-quality.md

 The Bay Area Air Quality Management District aims to create a healthy breathing environment for every Bay Area resident while protecting and improving public health, air quality, and the global climate.

 We maintain the right of Bay Area residents to breathe clean air.

+### Know your air

+You already know a lot of science:

+* Temperature, humidity, air pressure, speed, direction, weather

 ### Knowing if your air clean